neilcomber/neilcomber/README.md

 ### Hi there

-- 🔭 I’m currently working on various personal projects, including a text to speech app to help with speech therapy
+- currently working on various personal projects, including a speech to text app to help with speech therapy

-- 👯 I’m looking to collaborate on any interesting projects i can be helpful to, particuarly with audio functionality.
+- I’m looking to collaborate on any interesting projects i can be helpful to, particuarly with audio functionality.

 -  📫 How to reach me: NeilComber@gmail.com
--

 <!--
 **neilcomber/neilcomber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.